amygrahamie/IXD507-ProjectIdeas/README.md

 **Pro**

 * I love & work in weddings so I find this topic super interesting / fun to explore
+* I have a good knowledge of designing for UI and UX after my placement year.
 * I'm also getting married so I see a major gap in the market for this tool to be explored further
 * I have been involved in a lot of peoples weddings so I will find market research a lot easier
-* The wedding industry is vastly growing and becoming more competitive so vendors could find this
+* The wedding industry is vastly growing and becoming more competitive so vendors could find this beneficial in growing their business
 * Pinterest / instagram are widely used for inspiration.
 You could connect your other pages to your wedding assistant to help mood board your perfect wedding.

 **Con**

 * There is a lot to consider with wedding planning and the vast amount of options available so may be complicated to prototype but I feel with the right target market / research it is possible
 * I would need to learn a lot about marketing and collating content.
 Do people prefer to use webapps or their phones.
 I need to ensure I'm catering for both considering all possible platforms.
 Do I make it possible to plan the wedding on just the app or on a webapp also?
 Or just use the web as a marketing tool for the app.
 * Wedding planning isnt a simple process and can change from person to person.
-Can the app just be used as a source of inspiration?
+Can the app just be used as a source of inspiration / different use cases?

 ## How might it be built?